evothings/cordova-ble/readme.md

 ## Cordova BLE Plugin

-The plugin has functions that allows your app to act as a BLE client.
+This plugin allows your app to act as a BLE client.
 You can:
 * scan for devices
 * connect to them
 * list services, characteristics and descriptors
 * read and write characteristics and descriptors
-* request notification
+* request notification of changes to the values of characteristics
 * poll RSSI (signal strength)

 To build documentation, run this command: